rrDumpTruck/Obsidian.Vault/Lore Rules.md

 -Heart(Convergence)

 A Fissure
 Occasionally a procedure is undertaken where Pathfinders are able to divine a location where a Vein is weak enough to possibly be Opened.
+If the difficult task of finding a weak point is succeeded Juice will deluge out of the vein until it seals itself in time.